Leica Q2 vs Pentax K-S1

 It is notable that the Q2 offers wifi support, while the K-S1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The Q2 is a recent model that features in the current product line-up of Leica.
-In contrast, the K-S1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-S1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-S1 was succeeded by the Pentax K-S2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.
+Further information on the features and operation of the Q2 and K-S1 can be found, respectively, in the Leica Q2 Manual (free pdf) or the online Pentax K-S1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica Q2 and the Pentax K-S1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.